 On a scale of 1 to 10, where would you rate faith and love in your life?

-Annie and I are serving the Lord in the US and in Brazil.
+Annie and I are serving the Lord in the US, South America, and India.
 Your gifts are making an impact in so many lives.
 Please click here if you would like to get involved.
-Obrigado!
-(Thank you!)
+Thanks so much!